AndrewHarrisSPU/logf/README.md

 ### Interpolation symbols
 Message strings in `logf` may contain interpolation symbols.
 There are two varieties of interpolation symbols:
 - unkeyed `{}`, which consume arguments like `fmt` or the built-in `print`
-- keyed `{keystring}`, where an interpolation dictionary is used to find an `Attr` associated with `keystring`
+- keyed `{keystring}`, where an interpolation dictionary associates `keystring` with a `slog.Value`.
+The interpolation dictionary is populated by a `Handler`'s structured `Attr`s, or arguments in a logging call.

-Both flavors may accomodate a formatting verb, passed to `fmt`:
+Both flavors accomodate formatting verbs (generally, the verb passed to `fmt`):
 ```
 {:%s} - unkeyed, formatted as a string
-{pi:%3.2f} - keyed, formatting the interpolated value as a float as with `fmt` package
+{pi:%3.2f} - keyed, formatting as a float
 ```

 ### Examples: